HolTyc/Pocket-Lab-Power-Supply-STM32/README.md

 ## Safety Notice:

 This project involves lithium-ion batteries and power electronics.
 Build and use at your own risk.

+The PCB was designed for use with 4S battery packs.
+The BQ25792 will charge the pack up to 16.8V.

+# IF YOU WANT TO USE ANOTHER CELL CONFIGURATION YOU MUST CHANGE THIS!
+OTHERWISE THE CELLS WILL BE OVERCHARGED AND DAMAGED!

+Pin 20 (PROG) on the BQ25792 is the thing you need to adjust.

 ## License!